Welcome back! Let’s get right to it. No time for delay and funny business; I’ve been drinking green tea all day and I’m FREAKEN PUMPED!!!

 More to the point, we see a pattern to the overall universe.
 If legends of some supernatural power or creature exist, then it’s probably in Jim’s universe somewhere.
 We don’t know exactly what they look like, how they function, how closely they will match the mythology, or when they will appear, but we can trust that they are there… somewhere… waiting.

-Alright, I’ve gone on with the examples long enough.
+If you’re interested in this quadrant of magic systems, check out why I built my viral magic as a soft-rational system.
+But, I’ve gone on with the examples long enough.
 Let’s go ahead and wrap this sucker up and… Oh, wait.

 Some Final, Important Notes.

 There are a couple things I need to make clear before I sign off for the day.

 First, a system’s location on the scales of hard/soft and rational/nebulous are not an indication of the quality of magic or how realistic it is.
 The scales are a way to help you analyze other peoples magic and help you build your own, and nothing more.
 What makes a system good or bad is its creation and implementation, not it’s characteristics.
 I hope that the variety of examples has made that clear.